Community Archivist (At Will Appointment)

 This is an At Will Appointment, contingent upon the availability of funding.
-Salary is commensurate with qualifications and experience.
+The salary range is $58,000 – $62,000 for this position.
 Standard state benefits of annual leave, sick leave, and state or optional retirement plan.

 Deadline for Applications

-Please visit http://unc.peopleadmin.com/postings/117699 and complete the online application.
-Please include a letter of application, a resume, and the name, mailing address, email address, and telephone number of three professional references, one of which must be your current supervisor.
+Please visit http://unc.peopleadmin.com/postings/148934 and complete the online application.
+Please include a cover letter, a resume, and the name, mailing address, email address, and telephone number of three professional references.
 Additionally, please indicate in your cover letter where you first learned of this position.

 The University of North Carolina at Chapel Hill is an equal opportunity employer that welcomes all to apply, including protected veterans and individuals with disabilities.